Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 What should I pack for a winter trip to Bozeman?

 Bring warm layers (base layer, fleece, and a waterproof coat), waterproof boots with good traction, gloves, and a hat.
 Don't forget sunglasses for snow glare and lip balm for Montana's dry winter air.
+Pick up some hand and food warmers if you are prone to getting cold, they do wonders.

 Do I need a car to get around Bozeman in winter?